-Roof restoration has long been considered a wise investment for keeping a home safe and secure.
+Roof restoration has long been considered a wise investment for keeping your home safe and secure.
 The roof of your home should be able to withstand the test of various weather conditions.
-But as with anything, the roof has a life cycle.
-A few years after it reaches its prime, it becomes susceptible to many problems that could bring about hassles to its occupants.
+But as with anything, the roof has a life cycle – after it reaches its prime, it becomes susceptible to many problems that could bring about hassle for you and those who live in your house.

 The 5 Step Roof Restoration Process

-When walking on the roof, it is very important that you or the installer adorns proper safety wear, such as non-slip boots.
-This will ensure no accidents happen.
-The roof assessment process may take an hour or more, depending on the size of the roof.
-It is perhaps one of the most critical phases of roof restoration, as you do not want to miss out on any damage points.
-Given that roof, restoration would only be done once in 5 or 10 years.
+When inspecting a roof, it is important to wear non-slip shoes so that accidents do not happen.
+The inspection process could take up to an hour or more, depending on the size of the roof.
+It may be one of the most critical phases in repairing your home’s roof as you don’t want any damage points missed out on because they will only have this done once every 5 – 10 years at best!

-The next step is to wash out the roof with a high-pressure hose.
-This removes years of dirt, grime and debris from the roof.
-It is important to ensure that the gutters are also cleared and clean.
-During the cleaning process, damaged points will become clearer as the dirt gets washed off.
+The next step is to wash out your roof with a high-pressure hose.
+This removes years of dirt, grime and debris from the roof–leaving it clean for new beginnings!
+As you’re washing off that gunk in the gutters, damaged points will become clearer as the dirt gets washed away.

 Roof Maintenance Tips to Make Your Roof Last as Long